Aylur/ags-docs/src/content/docs/config/theming.md

 * [GTK CSS Properties Overview wiki](https://docs.gtk.org/gtk3/css-properties.html)

 :::caution[GTK is not the web]
-While most features are imp~/.config/ags/config.jslemented in GTK, you can't assume anything that works on the web will work with GTK.
+While most features are implemented in GTK, you can't assume anything that works on the web will work with GTK.
 Refer to the [GTK docs](https://docs.gtk.org/gtk3/css-overview.html) to see what is available.